CharafChnioune/MFLUX-WEBUI/readme.md

 - **LoRA Files**: Select LoRA files to use in transformation (if available).
 - **LoRA Scale**: Adjust the influence of the LoRA files.
 - **Export Metadata**: Option to export generation parameters as JSON.

+### Dreambooth Fine-Tuning

+The Dreambooth Fine-Tuning tab allows you to train and customize models:

+- Train new models using your own images
+- Fine-tune existing models for specific styles or subjects
+- Customize training parameters and configurations
+- Monitor training progress

 ### Models